 Do you find yourself drinking alone?
 When we think of someone who drinks too much, we tend to think of someone propping up the end of the bar in the local pub, or a young adult partying the night away in a club, surrounded by their friends.
-The reality however, tends to look a little different.
+The reality, however, tends to look a little different.

 Drinking excessively is riddled with guilt and shame, and this does not enjoy external scrutiny.
 A relaxing glass of wine after a long day at work can seem like a well deserved treat, but if it simply ended there, then there wouldn't be the scale of alcohol addiction we see across the developed world.
-Ask yourself this question and listen to your gut feel.
-Drinking alone is rarely a good idea.
+Ask yourself this question and listen to your gut feeling – “is drinking alone a problem?”
+Here’s the answer: drinking alone is rarely a good idea.

 Alcohol is an addictive depressant.
-Momentary stress relief due to the depressant effects of alcohol are counteracted by the stimulation and anxiety your body produces to counter this.
+Momentary stress relief due to the depressant effects of alcohol is counteracted by the stimulation and anxiety your body produces to counter this.
 (Ever wake up after a heavy night feeling anxious?
 (The alcohol is wearing off, but your body hasn't realised yet and is still producing anxiety!)